 This course explores the principles of managing conflict in interpersonal (or international) relationships developed by the Harvard Negotiation Project.
 Research findings from the field of Speech Communication, such as the types of conflict, conflict styles, and conflict outcomes, supplement the primary texts.
-Spring of even-numbered years.
+On Demand.